 The first section of the book is devoted to the Franco-Ottoman alliance, consummated after mutual struggle against the Hapsburgs in 1536, and which established the two countries on friendly terms commercially and militarily.
 Giving a predominant position to the French in Ottoman trade, and permitting military collaboration, its success in the 16th century became less pressing during the 17th century, when the two parties drew apart, with French statesmen like Mazarin sketching plans for anti-Ottoman coalitions, and French support to the Venetians during the Ottoman conquest of Crete.
 This meant that by the time of Louis XIV, Franco-Ottoman relations stood at an impasse, with either the option of France joining together against the Ottomans with Europe, or a restoration of the old alliance.

-Part II compilates the various French-derived projects for a general European coalition against the Ottomans, and particularly various schemes for a dynastic project which would drive the Ottomans out of Europe and establish principally French control over its previous territories.
-From Sully to Joseph and Charles of Nevers, to Savary de Brèves, to Leibniz, Jean Coppin, and de la Croix, these projects had as a shared theme the idea of directing France against the Ottomans, liberating the Christians under the Ottoman yoke, partitioning their territory, assigning its jewels to France, and most often either driving the Turkish people themselves out or genociding them.
+Part II compiles the various French-derived projects for a general European coalition against the Ottomans, and particularly various schemes for a dynastic project which would drive the Ottomans out of Europe and establish principally French control over its previous territories.
+From Sully to Joseph and Charles of Nevers, to Savary de Brèves, to Leibniz, Jean Coppin, and de la Croix, these projects had as a shared theme the idea of directing France against the Ottomans, liberating the Christians under the Ottoman yoke, partitioning their territory, assigning its jewels to France, and most often either driving the Turkish people out or eradicating them via genocide.

 Part III concerns the French naval writer, administrator, and reformer Gravières d'Ortières, who was dispatched to investigate and spy on the Ottoman capital of Istanbul after the Ottoman failure to take Vienna in 1683 and the possible French alignment as part of a general anti-Ottoman crusade.
 His project would not only have real diplomatic aims to reform French commercial regulations, but would also look at the defenses and state of Istanbul.
 This part of the book looks at this extensively, with Istanbul's geography and defenses.